-- 1 The timeout period shall be chosen taking into account performance of user and provider applications as well as the delays introduced by the underlying communications service. - 2 In order to provide responsive service and short timeout periods, the generation of the return from an operation must not depend on any human interaction. - 3 After invoking the ROCF-UNBIND operation, the initiator must not invoke any further operations nor send any returns.
+- The timeout period shall be chosen taking into account performance of user and provider applications as well as the delays introduced by the underlying communications service. - In order to provide responsive service and short timeout periods, the generation of the return from an operation must not depend on any human interaction. - After invoking the ROCF-UNBIND operation, the initiator must not invoke any further operations with the exception of the case addressed in 3.3.1.4 nor send any returns.
 The responder is not required to send any pending returns after having received the ROCF-UNBIND invocation.
 Therefore, following an ROCF-UNBIND invocation, the 'missing return' event may occur.